bapi/LPP-SGD/README.md

-This is a Pytorch based implementation of Locally Asynchronous Parallel SGD and Locally Partitioned Asynchronous Parallel SGD algorithms as described in paper [1] -- please cite the paper if you use or derive from this code.
+This is a Pytorch based implementation of Locally Asynchronous Parallel SGD and Locally Partitioned Asynchronous Parallel SGD algorithms.

 To run the code run the scripts from samplescripts folder.